nesterenkojul/finnish-design-moma/README.md

-# finnish-design-moma
+# Finnish Design In MoMA’s Collection – A Look Through Data, Visualisation And Material Composition
-Supporting data and code for the research project that looks at Finnish design In MoMA’s collection through data, visualisation and material composition
+Supporting data and code for the research project on the representation of Finnish design in the collection of the Museum of Modern Art, New York.